nudnud/nud-unofficial/README.md

-Litecoin integration/staging tree
+NUD integration/staging tree
 ================================

 http://www.litecoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
 Copyright (c) 2011-2014 Litecoin Developers
+Copyright (c) 2014 NUD Developers

-What is Litecoin?
+What is NUD?
 ----------------

-Litecoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+New Universal Dollars are an anonymous version of Bitcoin using bcrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - ~21 million total coins
+ - Kimoto's Gravity Well

 The rest is the same as Bitcoin.
  - 50 coins per block
- - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Litecoin client sofware, see http://www.litecoin.org.
+For more information, as well as an immediately useable, binary version of the Litecoin client sofware, see http://nud.fi.

 License
 -------